 I’ve been an Office 365 subscriber since February this year and have stored 837 Gigabytes on the bundled OneDrive service.
 Although I’m still underneath the new 1 Terabyte limit, the promise of “unlimited storage”—if I ever needed it—was the primary reason why I chose the service over its competitors for my storage needs.
 I didn’t keep any personal files there and treated the service like my digital media locker.

 Even as someone who enjoys writing, I’ve never seen a need for Microsoft Word nor the rest of the Office programs.
 Their document format interoperability is poor and every new version of the product strip away more and more of the advanced functionality that once made them attractive.
 No one needs Office anymore.
 Simple things like different line endings or varying locale decimal separators cause the programs to perform worse than pretty much all their competitors.

-With competing software suites like LibreOffice available for free, Microsoft needs to bundle Office 365 with other services to make it attractive.
-Cheap file storage worked, but I can’t see they have much else of interest that they could offer in its place.
-A new Windows+Office subscription seem like a likely product bundle in the slight future, however we haven’t really seen Microsoft’s monitazation plan for their new generation of operating systems so its hard to tell for sure.
+Competing office suites like LibreOffice are available for free.
+Microsoft needs to bundle Office 365 with other services to make it attractive.
+Cheap file storage worked, but I can’t see they’ve much else of interest that they could offer in its place.
+A new Windows+Office subscription seems like an inevitable product bundle in the slight future.
+However, we haven’t seen Microsoft’s monetization plan for their new generation of operating systems so its hard to tell for sure.